 At Everest Active Gear we believe in the quality of our gear.
 We believe in using the highest quality materials and we believe in manufacturing the finest craftsmanship possible.
 Our products are handmade, as a result products will have subtle variations from one piece to the next, caused by variations in the process of being hand crafted.

-Our Lifetime Warranty covers any manufacturer’s defects for the warranty duration of your product; issues with stitching, material quality and craftsmanship that affects the use of your Everest Active Gear product.
+Our 3 Year Warranty covers any manufacturer’s defects for the warranty duration of your product; issues with stitching, material quality and craftsmanship that affects the use of your Everest Active Gear product.

 If you feel that your Everest Active Gear product has a manufacturing defect, submit a Warranty Request and let us know about it immediately.